arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 Conclusion
 ----------
-Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s certainly not full-on stupid as [using JSON][json-no] – but it’s not exactly great either.
+Don’t get me wrong, it’s not like YAML is absolutely terrible – it’s certainly not as [problematic as using JSON][json-no] – but it’s not exactly great either.
 There are some drawbacks and surprises that are not at all obvious at first, and there are actually a number of better alternatives (such as [TOML][toml] and other more specialized formats).

 Personally, I’m not very likely to use it again.

+[^1]: In PHP you need to modify an INI setting for the safe behaviour; you can’t just call something like `yaml_safe()`.
+The PHP folks managed again to make something stupid *even more stupid*.
+Congratulations.
-[^1]: If tabs would be allowed, I would be able to (temporarily) increase the tab width to a higher number to make it easier – this is sort if the point of tabs.
+[^2]: If tabs would be allowed, I would be able to (temporarily) increase the tab width to a higher number to make it easier – this is sort if the point of tabs.

 [faq]: http://www.yaml.org/faq.html
 [yaml-spec]: http://yaml.org/spec/1.2/spec.pdf